 Demonstrate experience or involvement in arts, heritage, or cultural projects

-The ArtsFAS grant provides one-off support and should not overlap with any of the following Yayasan Hasanah funding programmes:
+The ArtsFAS grant provides one-off support and the proposed project must not overlap with any of the Yayasan Hasanah current funding programmes – including Hasanah Grant/Special Grant, Hasanah Micro Grant, Hasanah Social Entreprise Fund, Humanitarian Disaster Relief and Sponsorship.

 Supporting Documents